MissCrispenCakes/survey-says-nested-data-structures-python/README.md

 ## The Goal

 The information in the database file attached here has results from a survey Jeff took of some of his friends.
-He's going to use that information to learn some things about the friends who answered the survey.
+He's going to use that information to learn some things about the friends who answered the survey, and maybe even use it as a way to help some of them connect with and meet new friends.
 For example:
 * What percent of his friends are programmers?
 * Do they like similar or dissimilar music?
 * How many of them live in each state?